michaelmok2021/authorization-server/README.md

 # Authorization Server with Spring Security

-The content of this repository is explained in my Youtube channel.
+The content of this repository is explained in my YouTube channel.

 https://youtube.com/playlist?list=PLab_if3UBk9-AArufc8CryyhSDVqkNT-U